“An email marketing campaign without an optimization strategy is like a misfired bullet. It can go anywhere.”

 One of my fascinating findings was the manner in which a healthcare professional managed his mailbox, because, you know, it’s always FULL.
 Since they don’t have time to scroll down and read every message, they tend to prioritize emails.
 And the ones they normally picked had a touch of personalization.

-In fact, one of the topmost reasons why most healthcare professionals unsubscribe or mark emails as spam is simply because they find it irrelevant.
+In fact, one of the topmost reasons why most healthcare professionals unsubscribe or mark emails as spam is simply because they find them irrelevant.

 Let’s understand this behavior a little more comprehensively.